-develop strategies to address disparities and respond to the changing needs of the
+develop strategies to address disparities, and respond to the changing needs of the

 MPSOM community while creating a safe, welcoming, and inclusive culture of belonging.
+You belong here.

 Compose your own musical journey and explore multiple areas of interest through the